 Take the most recent pill and use backup contraception

 Take the most recently missed pill immediately, leave any earlier missed pills.
 Continue your pack.
 Use condoms for the next 7 days.
-If fewer than 7 active pills remain after the missed pills, skip the pill-free break and start the next pack straight away.
+If fewer than 7 hormone pills remain after the missed pills, skip the placebo pills and start the next pack straight away.

-Missing pills in the last 7 active days of your pack (approximately days 15–21) is the second high-risk window.
-When you then take your pill-free break, the total hormone-free period — the missed days plus the break — can exceed 7 days, which is long enough for ovulation to potentially occur in some women.
+Missing pills in the last stretch of hormone pills (roughly days 15-21) is the second high-risk window.
+When you then reach your placebo pills or pill-free interval, the total time without hormones, the missed days plus the placebo week, can exceed 7 days, which is long enough for ovulation to potentially occur in some women.

-One or more pills missed with fewer than 7 remaining
+One or more pills missed with fewer than 7 hormone pills remaining

-Skip the pill-free break and start the next pack immediately
+Skip the placebo pills and start the next pack immediately

 Take the most recently missed pill immediately.
 Continue the rest of your pack.
-When you reach the end, start your next pack without a break.
+When you reach the end, skip the placebo pills and start your next pack right away.
 Use condoms for the next 7 days.
 If you had unprotected sex in the 7 days before missing the pills, speak to a pharmacist about emergency contraception.

-Always refer to your patient information leaflet for the guidance specific to your brand, or ask your pharmacist or GP.
+Always check your patient package insert for the guidance specific to your brand, or ask your pharmacist, doctor, or OB-GYN.

 Started a New Pack Late

-For the combined pill, the pill-free break should be no longer than 7 days.
-If you start your new pack more than 7 days after finishing the previous one, the hormone-free gap has extended beyond what provides consistent suppression.
+For the combination pill, the hormone-free gap (placebo pills or pill-free interval) should be no longer than 7 days.
+If you start your new pack more than 7 days after your last hormone pill, that gap has extended beyond what provides consistent protection.

-New pack started 8 days or more after the previous pack ended
+New pack started 8 days or more after the last hormone pill

 Start the new pack and use backup contraception

-For the 84-day extended cycle pill (such as Seasonique or Seasonale): 84 consecutive active pills are followed by a short 7-day break.
-The same principle applies — starting the new 84-day cycle late by more than 7 days creates a prolonged hormone-free gap.
-Follow the same backup contraception guidance and consult your patient leaflet.
+For the 84-day extended-cycle pill (such as Seasonique or Seasonale): 84 consecutive hormone pills are followed by a short placebo interval.
+The same principle applies, starting the new 84-day cycle more than 7 days late creates a prolonged hormone-free gap.
+Follow the same backup contraception guidance and check your patient package insert.

 Quick Reference by Scenario